marcoab/docs/linux-tips.md

 ====
 This is a collection of the commands and items that might prove useful.

-Remember, `apt` is designed for more of a user-friendly version of `apt-get` !
+Remember, `apt` is designed for more of a user-friendly version of `apt-get`.

 OS Setup